 It is entirely up to you – for instance, some people don't mind vaping a pen-style e-cig since it has a stronger battery and more customizable options.
 Others, more visual types, prefer the exact cig look to anything else.

 Each e cigarette consists of a battery, atomizer and cartridge.
 In many new models, atomizer and cartridge are made together into one part: cartomizer.

 Recently, cartomizers have been more and more replaced by clearomizers - transparent tanks with a tube in the middle.
 See the pic below to the right.

 a side note just FYI: lately I've seen cartomizers being named cartridges by some suppliers who offer cig-alikes.

-Manual – You have to press the LED button and hold it while you inhale.
+Manual – Most eGos, all EVODs and Spinners (basically mid size batteries) have manual battery mode.
+I've seen only a few mid-size batteries with automatic mode.
+You have to press the LED button and hold it while you inhale.
 This allows you more control over your vaping.

 a) completely disposable models - best choice for social smokers, beginners trying out new e-cig brands or a wonderful present to any smoker.